 According to recent data released by Blackbaud Index (which tracks $20 billion in U.S. charitable giving month to month), overall giving for the three months ending in August was down 0.8 per cent as compared to the same three-month period of 2016.

-Conversely, online giving saw a rise of 9.8 per cent when the two periods are compared, reinforcing our point, on the upper hand of online fundraising over traditional ones.
+Conversely, online giving saw a rise of 9.8 per cent when the two periods are compared, reinforcing our point, on the upper hand of online nonprofit fundraising over traditional ones.

-This disparity between overall fundraising and online fundraising is present at the sub sector level too.
+This disparity between overall nonprofit fundraising and online fundraising is present at the sub sector level too.
 Arts organizations saw a decrease of 0.9 in overall fundraising, while its online fundraising saw an increase of 16.5 per cent, which was the second highest of all sectors.

 Human service organizations saw a 0.6 per cent overall decrease but the third largest online increase at 14 per cent.